-"In a retrospective observational study of 11,116 patients... with suspected SARS-CoV-2, we found that history of macular degeneration (a proxy for complement activation disorders) and history of coagulation disorders... are risk factors for morbidity and mortality in SARS-CoV-2-infected patients...these data suggest that hyperactive complement and coagulative states predispose individuals to adverse outcomes associated with SARS-CoV-2 infection and that deficiencies in complement components may be protective."
+"In a retrospective observational study of 11,116 patients... with suspected SARS-CoV-2, we found that history of macular degeneration (a proxy for complement activation disorders) and history of coagulation disorders... are risk factors for morbidity and mortality in SARS-CoV-2-infected patients...these data suggest that hyperactive complement and coagulative states predispose individuals to adverse outcomes associated with SARS-CoV-2 infection..."
 Nature Medicine (Aug.
 2020).